yegor256/takes/README.md

 Now let's see how we can render something more complex than a plain text.
 First, XML+XSLT is a recommended mechanism of HTML rendering.
-Even though it may be too complex, give it a try, you will not regret it.
+Even though it may seem complex, give it a try; you will not regret it.
-Here is how we render a simple XML page that is transformed to HTML5 on-fly (more about `RsXembly` below):
+Here is how we render a simple XML page that is transformed to HTML5 on the fly (more about `RsXembly` below):

 ```java
 public final class TkAccount implements Take {